anshh-arora/Real_Estate_Price_Prediction/README.md

 2. **Running the Flask Server**:
    - Navigate to the `server` directory:
      ```bash
-     cd server
+     cd real_estate_price_prediction_project
      ```
    - Run the Flask server:
      ```bash
-     python server.py
+     python main.py
      ```
-   - The server will start running locally at `http://localhost:8080`.
+   - The server will start running locally at `http://localhost`.

 3. **Accessing the Web Interface**:
-   - Open your web browser and go to `http://localhost:8080`.
+   - Open your web browser and go to `http://localhost`.
    - You can now interact with the web interface to predict house prices.

 ## Models